New Zealand Wars: Commemoration

 The National Day of Commemoration for the New Zealand Wars was inaugurated in 2017 and is held on 28 October.
 In 2019, a commemorative plaque was unveiled for the New Zealand Wars in the New Zealand House of Representatives.

 The New Zealand history curriculum

 The Day of Commemoration came about after a group of students from Otorohanga College in New Zealand had presented a petition to parliament in 2015 asking for more recognition of the Wars as an example of New Zealand history that should be taught in the country's schools.
 This was agreed to by the government and Jacinda Ardern, the Prime Minister announced in 2019 that within a revised curriculum, the teaching of history would be compulsory in New Zealand.
-A draft curriculum document was developed and trialled in 2021, and in March 2022 Aotearoa New Zealand Histories and Te Takanga o te Wa, English- and Maori-medium were officially launched.
+A draft curriculum document was developed and trialled in 2021, and in March 2022 Aotearoa New Zealand Histories and Te Takanga o te Wa, English- and Māori-medium were officially launched.